ebuchman/blog/content/posts/properties-of-money.md

 sufficiently strong condition that there was almost always a chronic shortage of coin, especially for smaller payments.

-That the MoE was coin, and that most of the SoV was held by private individuals (rather than states), made the production of coinage always a kind of public-private partnership.
+With coin as a dominant MoE, and with an SoV provided largely by private individuals (rather than states), the production of coinage was a kind of public-private partnership.
 Private individuals brought metal to the mint, and the mint, with blessing of the state, made it into coins - the MoE of the realm.
 With the rise of banking, the form of the public-private partnership